wesnds/Timestamp-Microservice/README.md

-# API Project: Timestamp Microservice for FCC
+# API Project: Timestamp Microservice from Free Code Camp

 ## About
 This is my project of the [Timestamp Microservice challenge](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice) for the freeCodeCamp API and Microservice certification.
 It was built based on the boilerplate available [here](https://github.com/freeCodeCamp/boilerplate-project-timestamp/).